Charlie's Angels (2000) / Action-Comedy

 Cast: Cameron Diaz, Drew Barrymore, Lucy Liu, Bill Murray, Tim Curry

-Continuing a trend for the year 2000, CHARLIE'S ANGELS introduces yet another big screen adaptation of a small screen television show.
-The TV series, known more for it's stars and cheesy 70s style than for being particularly good, has been upgraded to the point where only the bare minimum essential elements remain: three good-looking and skillful women, their boss Bosley, and Charlie, the owner of the private investigation outfit they all work for.
-Outside of this, CHARLIE'S ANGELS is a mish-mash campy spoof on many action films of late, with huge stylistic doses of THE MATRIX, TRUE LIES, and MI:2.
+Continuing a trend for the year 2000, Charlie's Angels introduces yet another big screen adaptation of a small screen television show.
+The TV series, known more for it's stars and cheesy 70s style than for being particularly good, has been upgraded to the point where only the bare minimum essential elements remain: three good-looking and skillful women, their boss Bosley (Murray, Rushmore), and Charlie (voiced by John Forsythe, Scrooged), the owner of the private investigation outfit they all work for.
+Outside of this, Charlie's Angels is a mish-mash campy spoof on many action films of late, with huge stylistic doses of The Matrix, True Lies, and MI:2.

 The three stars do have an appeal in terms of fun, but none of them are as "hot" for today's audience as Farrah Fawcett was in the 70s, or as sophisticated as Jacqueline Smith.
 Instead, all three are portrayed as (paradoxically) airheads who are geniuses when the case calls for it, with slim physiques that have the strength of ten men.

-CHARLIE'S ANGELS is directed by first-timer Joseph McGinty Nichol, or "McG" as he is credited, and it's another case of a newbie director subjecting upon us directorial masturbation from beginning to end, displaying flashy camerawork in place of setting up actual drama for excitement.
+Charlie's Angels is directed by first-timer Joseph McGinty Nichol, or "McG" (We Are Marshall, Terminator Salvation) as he is credited, and it's another case of a newbie director subjecting upon us directorial masturbation from beginning to end, displaying flashy camerawork in place of setting up actual drama for excitement.
 There isn't a scene, costume, set or actor that isn't chosen for it's aesthetic qualities rather than for their plot necessity or development of character.